keshav-exe/memereaction/Readme.md

 ## Cursed Notice

-As of [insert date], MemeReaction is eternally locked in the shadows like a meme cursed by ancient incantations.
+As of 2022, MemeReaction is eternally locked in the shadows like a meme cursed by ancient incantations.
 No more updates, no new meme packs.
 Consider this collection a cursed archive of internet hilarity, brought to you by Keshav's first-ever dark website endeavor.

 ## Disclaimer